-The most common task when managing a replication process is to ensure that replication is taking place and that there have been no errors between the slave and the master.
+The most common task when managing a replication process is to ensure that replication is taking place and that there have been no errors between the replica and the source.

 SHOW SLAVE STATUS statement,

-which you must execute on each slave, provides information about
+which you must execute on each replica, provides information

-the configuration and status of the connection between the slave
+about the configuration and status of the connection between the

-server and the master server.
-From MySQL 5.7, the Performance
+replica server and the source server.
+From MySQL 5.7, the

-Schema has replication tables that provide this information in a
+Performance Schema has replication tables that provide this

 Performance Schema Replication Tables.